 Apply by low pressure sprayer (pump-up or trigger spray types), by high pressure washer, by mop and bucket or by immersion in a dip-tank.
 The longer the contact time the more effective the cleaning and the biocidal action.

-– Viro Kill is widely used through a fogging machine for being effective against an enveloped virus like the current outbreak.
+Viro Kill is widely used through a fogging machine for being effective against an enveloped viruses like the current outbreak.
 Fogging should not be done when there are any animals or humans in the vicinity.